1gaSPb/Tiles-Survive-Auto-Bot/README.md

 - You play Tiles Survive in an **Android emulator** or **Sandboxie** on Windows and want to stop wasting time on endless clicks.
 - You need **raids, mine refreshes, and tile resource gathering** to run on schedule, even when you are away from the PC.
-- You want to **start, stop, pause, check screenshots, and manage settings** прямо from your phone through Telegram.
+- You want to **start, stop, pause, check screenshots, and manage settings** directly from your phone through Telegram.

 Let the bot handle the grind while you focus on progress.